netobserv/documents/cncf/CNCF project - GTR.md

 For comprehensive observability, NetObserv can also send the network flows to Grafana Loki, and/or export them to other systems by different means: using the IPFIX standard, or the OpenTelemetry protocol (as logs or as metrics), or to a Kafka broker.
 Those exporting options allow to integrate with many different systems (Splunk, ElasticSearch, etc.)

+As mentioned above, NetObserv leverages some features of OVN-Kubernetes, such as its Observability mode, and User-Defined Networks.

+Optionally, the eBPF agents can integrate with [bpfman](https://bpfman.io/).
+By doing so, the highly privileged operations, such as loading bpf programs in the kernel, are delegated to bpfman.
+It allows to run the eBPF agent unprivileged.
-In OpenShift, the web console comes as a plugin for the OpenShift Console, ensuring a smooth integration.

-In the future, we may investigate other UI integration, such as with Headlamp.
+In OpenShift / OKD, the web console comes as a plugin for the product console, ensuring a smooth integration.
+There could be a similar vendor-neutral integration, such as with Headlamp.

 ### Design